lbryio/lbry.com/content/faq/youtube.md

 There are three main steps to this program:

 1. *[Enroll](#enroll)* - Provide authorization for us to begin syncing.
 After this step, you can begin claiming [rewards](#reward) (if eligible).
 2. *Sync* - During this step, we perform magic behind the scenes.
-It can take up to several days and [some sync limitations apply](#limits).
+It can take up to several days, your subscription count must be public at all times, and [some sync limitations apply](#limits).
 3. *[Transfer](#transfer)* - Claim ownership of your new LBRY channel and LBRY wallet, so that you and only you are in control.
 More [below](#transfer).

 ### Enrolling {#enroll}